 I still have the quandary of styling gel.
 It's been on the back burner as I finish using up the styler I have, taking comfort in the fact that I've reduced the amount of packaging by quite a bit by buying the largest size I could find.
 Recently, I’ve been inspired to explore recipes for making your own curling gel...
 I’ve have found that ingredients like flax seeds, coconut and castor oil also have a wonderful effect on curls, so I’ll be experimenting with my own recipes soon.

 Update!
-We found an amazing styling gel in bulk that has totally replaced my old favorite that came in plastic.
-It has a lot of hold, for defined curls and you can order it in a mason jar if you're local or an aluminum bottle if you live farther away!
+We found an amazing styling gel in bulk that has totally replaced my old favorite.
+It has a lot of hold, for defined curls, and you can layer how much you use.
+This, more than anything else, has made my hair so much happier and curlier.
+The best part - you can order it in a refillable mason jar if you're local or an infinitely recyclable aluminum bottle if you live farther away!

 On the go